NU-CUCIS/pcnn/src/README.md

 # Parallel Convolutional Neural Network (PCNN)

-This software program is a light-weighted parallel Convolutional Neural Network (CNN) training framework written in C and C++.
+This software program is a light-weighted open-source C/C++ software framework for parallel Convolutional Neural Network (CNN) training.
 The training is parallelized using MPI-OpenMP programming model.
 Given the user-defined model architecture and the input data, PCNN trains the model and returns the accuracy curves and the model parameters (checkpoint files).